 Rumoured formation of the first North Berwick Pipe Band with local apprentice boys playing together.

-Inauguration of the 1st (official) North Berwick Pipe Band.
+It is generally held that the band first came together in 1899 and took part in parades of the day, but 1901 was the official inauguration of the 1st (official) North Berwick Pipe Band.
 Led by Pipe Major William Hume.

 This Band continued until the outbreak of the First World War.